rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 import "@rmrk-team/evm-contracts/contracts/RMRK/equippable/RMRKEquippable.sol";
 ````

-We only need `name` and `symbol` of the NFT collection in order to propely initialize it after the `AdvancedEquippable`
+We only need `name` and `symbol` of the NFT collection in order to properly initialize it after the `AdvancedEquippable`
 inherits it:

 ````solidity